Written by Cameron Ralston

 Cameron Ralston is a contributor to Aotearoa Design Thinking 2017, a series of commissioned critical design essays published by Design Assembly and funded by Creative New Zealand.

-This article is the first in a four part series which looks internally at this concept of ‘Design Thinking’ and what on earth that actually means.
+This article is the second in a four part series which looks internally at this concept of ‘Design Thinking’ and what on earth that actually means.
 Is there really a designer-ly way of thinking?
 And what is relationship between thinking and designing?
 This series will attempt to clarify where we find ourselves in the current field of design.

 For this essay graphic design competitions will be seen as those in which a finished piece of graphic design is submitted for judgement and then rewarded with a prize, recognition or implementation.
 Changes to, or creation of new, graphic identities is something we’re all familiar with—graphic design is seen here as a service to increased visibility, branding and identity.